Key moments in actor Jussie Smollett’s Chicago attack | WTOP

 Feb.
 13

-Chicago police pick up two Nigerian brothers at Chicago’s O’Hare Airport on their return from Nigeria after police learn at least one worked on “Empire,” They questioned them about the case.
-Police also searched the apartment where the men live.
+— Chicago police pick up two Nigerian brothers at Chicago’s O’Hare Airport on their return from Nigeria after police learned at least one worked on “Empire.”
+They questioned them and searched their apartment.

 Feb.
 14

+— Chicago detectives say the two are the “persons of interest” from surveillance video.

-—Chicago police later say local media reports that the attack against Smollett was a hoax are unconfirmed .
+— Chicago police say reports that the attack against Smollett was a hoax are unconfirmed .

 Feb.
 15